cennznet/hackathon-setup/README.md

 # Hackathon Setup

-Example code to:
+This is a simple repo that shows how to send a transaction to the [TestNet (Nikau🌴](https://wiki.cennz.net/#/Getting-started/CENNZnet-networks), using the [CENNZnet API](https://github.com/cennznet/api.js).

+index.js demonstrates how to:
-1) Connect an `api` session object with a CENNZnet testnet
+1) Connect an `api` session object with a CENNZnet node
 2) Load a keypair
 3) Send a transaction to say hi!